-- 4. Site plans shall show the existing vegetation that shall be preserved and disturbed areas of the site that shall be stabilized.
-Stabilization practices shall include temporary seeding, permanent seeding, mulching, geotextiles, sod stabilization, vegetative buffer strips, protection of trees, preservation of mature vegetation or other appropriate non-vegetative measures. - 5.
+- d.
+Site plans shall show the existing vegetation that shall be preserved and disturbed areas of the site that shall be stabilized.
+Stabilization practices shall include temporary seeding, permanent seeding, mulching, geotextiles, sod stabilization, vegetative buffer strips, protection of trees, preservation of mature vegetation or other appropriate nonvegetative measures. - e.
 Areas having slopes greater than 1:10 (V:H) shall be stabilized with erosion blankets in combination with permanent seeding as soon as possible.
-Provide temporary seeding and appropriate mulch or erosion control blanket control measures on all slopes if permanent seeding is not immediately installed. - 6.
+Provide temporary seeding and appropriate mulch or erosion control blanket control measures on all slopes if permanent seeding is not immediately installed. - f.
 Channel lining shall be provided where the design discharge velocity exceeds the scour velocity of the soil.
-See Article 4.2.10.B.
-Treatment of Drainage Channels and Ditches for guidance. - 7.
-Permanent riprap protection and fabric formed concrete mats shall be avoided on Illinois Tollway drainage facilities due to maintenance difficulties.
+See Article 4.2.10.2 Treatment of Drainage Channels and Ditches for guidance. - g.
+Fabric formed concrete mats shall be avoided on Illinois Tollway drainage facilities due to maintenance difficulties.
+Permanent riprap protection shall generally be avoided and may only be used in applications where water flow energy dissipation is necessary and is beyond the clear zone.
+Locations where riprap is used shall be evaluated for maintenance access, energy dissipation needs and for aquatic habitat.
+Refer to Illinois Urban Manual and Hydraulic Engineering Circular No. 15 (HEC-15), current edition for guidance on riprap design.
 Open cell articulated concrete block mats or other environmentally friendly methods such as turf reinforcement mats with open patterns and cost-effective products shall be considered.
-Refer to Illinois Tollway DDM, Ditch and Channel Design for permanent erosion control measures. - 8.
+Refer to Illinois Tollway DDM, Ditch and Channel Design for permanent erosion control measures. - h.
 Each project shall be evaluated for the need for stabilized construction entrance(s) based on the construction activity, existing ground conditions and the frequency of vehicular/equipment access.